Nesrin Baş: Career

-In 2021, Nesrin Baş won a bronze medal in the women's 68 kg event at the 2021 World Junior Wrestling Championships in Russia.
+In 2021, Nesrin Baş won a bronze medal in the women's 68 kg event at the 2021 World Junior Wrestling Championships in Russia, behind gold medal winner Amit Elor of the United States and silver medal winner Elizaveta Petliakova of Russia.

 She competed in the 68 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 She won the gold medal in her event at the 2023 European U23 Wrestling Championships held in Bucharest, Romania.
+She won the gold medal in the women's 68 kg event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.